food delivery service provider tax

 So, you’re delivering food with Uber Eats, Menulog, DoorDash, or any other platform in Australia.
-It’s a flexible gig that fits around your schedule, but when it comes to tax time, things can get a little confusing.
+It’s a flexible gig that fits around your schedule, but when it comes to food delivery service tax, things can get a little confusing.
 Don’t worry – let’s break it down in simple terms.

 Are You an Employee or a Sole Trader?